airgap-it/tezos-rust-sdk/README.md

 ## Use Cases

-The Tezos Swift SDK ships with tools that can be used to:
+The Tezos Rust SDK ships with tools that can be used to:

 *General*
 - convert a Base58 encoded string to bytes and vice versa